print

 There are no less than 333 prophecies in the Old Testament which center in the person of the Messiah – every one of which, in relation to His earthly life has been fulfilled to the letter.
 (All About the Bible, p.
 84)

 The statistical probability of virtually every Old Testament prophecy regarding Jesus being correct are one in several trillion.
 But the prophecies about Jesus are completely true.
-These prophecies were declared with pinpoint accuracy and fulfilled with the same precision.
+These pronouncements were declared with pinpoint accuracy and fulfilled with the same precision.

 Remember the former things of old: for I am God, and there is none else; I am God, and there is none like Me, declaring the end from the beginning, and from ancient times the things that are not yet done, saying, "My counsel shall stand, and I will do all My pleasure..."
 (Isa.
 46:9-10)